rbcmgs/git-cheat-sheet/docs/index.md

 Hand-crafted with ❤️ for rapid reference.

-Not intended as a replacement for the [official git documentation](https://git-scm.com/doc)
+Not intended as a replacement for the [official documentation](https://git-scm.com/doc)

 ---